View Audrey Thomes's Obituary on cheboygannews.com and share memories

 Audrey graduated from St. Cloud High School in 1942.
 She married Lloyd

-Navy during WWII – "Waves".
+during WWII – "Waves".
 She married Karl Thomes in 1976.
-Audrey was
+Audrey was a

 member of the Cheboygan VFW Post, Vietnam Veterans Cheboygan Chapter